With Unbounce’s Mailchimp integration, you can send your leads directly into your Mailchimp account!

 - Edit the confirmation email to your heart's content!

 - That's it!
 Your leads will now receive a customized confirmation email when signing up to your list.

 There are a few things that could go wrong to indicate that your integration isn't working properly.
 Before you get in touch with us, please take a look at the following potential issues:

-Check out the Field Mapping documentation if you haven't already, and make sure you've configured your MailChimp integration to send your form fields to the appropriate fields in your MC list.
+See our documentation on Field Mapping if you haven't already, and make sure you've configured your Mailchimp integration to send your form fields to the appropriate fields in your MC list.

 If you're using an opt-in, are you sure users are clicking the confirmation link in the email?